 Nearby to Niagara Falls is Niagara-on-the-lake, a famous wine-producing region in Ontario.

 The two towns are connected via the Niagara Parkway, a short but sweet drive.
-As you leave behind the falls, you can see the landscape change from the Niagara escarpment into vineyards of Niagra on the lake.
+As you leave behind the falls, you can see the landscape change from the Niagara escarpment into the vineyards of Niagra on the lake.

-You can combine the two into one road trip and visit Niagara-on-the-Lake as a separate day trip from Toronto.
-If you want to enjoy sampling the wineries without worrying about driving, it’s best to stay overnight.
+If you want to enjoy wine tastings without worrying about driving, it’s best to stay overnight.
 There are many cute B&Bs to stay around Niagara on the Lake, or you can take a day tour from Niagara Falls.

-Weekend trips from Toronto
+Weekend road trips from Toronto

-9. Algonquin Provincial Park
+11. Algonquin Provincial Park

 Driving time: 190 miles (306 km) – 3 hours 20 minutes